 - Severe, recurrent or untreatable pelvic infection

-- Cancer of the vagina, cervix, womb, fallopian tubes or ovaries
+- Cancer or precancerous changes in the vagina, cervix, uterus, fallopian tubes or ovaries

 Very rarely, hysterectomy is performed as an emergency procedure, such as if bleeding becomes uncontrollable during childbirth.
 Usually though, the operation is planned.